The School of Business Grants

 A multidisciplinary team of George Mason University professors is partnering with IBM to research imminent advancements in the electric power industry, changes that will challenge cybersecurity for the more than 3,000 electric companies in the United States.
 IBM selected the multidisciplinary team, including representatives from the School of Business, the Volgenau School of Engineering, the Center for Infrastructure Protection and Homeland Security, and the School of Public Policy, to receive a prestigious Shared University Research Award.

 Angelos Stavrou, director of Mason's Center for Assurance Research and Engineering in the Volgenau School of Engineering, and J.P.
-Auffret, a professor in the MS in Management of Secure Information Systems program at the School of Business received a $268,000 grant from the Korea Agency for Defense Development (ADD) for a new cyber security consulting project.
+Auffret, from the School of Business received a $268,000 grant from the Korea Agency for Defense Development (ADD) for a new cyber security consulting project.
 Stavrou and Auffret have partnered with Brent Kang, a professor in the Cyber Security Systems Research Lab at the Korea Advanced Institute of Science and Technology (KAIST), to provide technical consulting for ADD on test and evaluation methodologies for cyber security technologies they are developing.